4 Tips for Onboarding Interns

 With each goal, map out items they need to learn and experience to meet those goals.
 Explain to your intern how these goals and experiences will help their career in the long run and they’ll be more likely to buy in.

-1. Conduct Monthly Performance Reviews
+4. Conduct quarterly Performance Reviews

 While your full-time employees will come to expect performance reviews either every 6 months or annually, interns need feedback, praise, and constructive criticism much more often.
-Plan their monthly objectives and goals and then meet to discuss progress every month.
+Plan their quarterly objectives and goals and then meet to discuss progress every month.

 When possible, praise your interns on their work and progress.
 We all like hearing positive sentiments about ourselves and interns are no different.
 People tend to gravitate and spend energy on what they’re good at and you want your college talent to start to think of your company as an ideal landing spot after graduation.